-- Develop a provincial protocol to manage PSIs. - Monitor that SOPs of health facilities and sub-district/ district offices are aligned with the provincial PSI protocol. - Assist health facilities and sub-district/ district offices to mitigate immediate consequences of PSIs. - Monitor the reporting of Severity Assessment Code 1 incidents within 24 hours. - Review PSI reports for all Severity Assessment Code 1 incidents that are reported.
-In cases where further investigation is required, conduct investigation.

-- Monitor that all Severity Assessment Code 1 incident reports are finalised within 60 days. - Monitor the implementation of recommendations to prevent reoccurrence of the incident. - Conduct at least quarterly meetings of which the minutes should be recorded.
-Ad hoc meeting can be scheduled as needed. - Compile and analyse provincial statistical reports to identify trends. - Submit quarterly statistical reports to the national department. - Disseminate lessons learned from PSI management. - Develop guidelines and protocols that encourage an environment in health facilities where incident notification and active management of incidents is fostered. - Implement provincial system-wide initiatives to prevent similar future incidents. - Facilitate the transformation of knowledge obtained through the statistical analysis of PSIs into protocols, guidelines and standard operating procedures.
+- Develop a provincial protocol/guideline to manage PSIs. - Monitor that SOPs of health facilities and sub-district/ district offices are aligned with the provincial PSI protocol/guideline. - Assist health facilities and sub-district/ district offices to mitigate immediate consequences of PSIs. - Monitor the reporting of Severity Assessment Code 1 incidents within 24 hours. - Review PSI reports for all Severity Assessment Code 1 incidents that are reported.
+In cases where further investigation is required, conduct investigation. - Monitor that all incident reports are finalised within 60 days. - Monitor the implementation of recommendations to prevent reoccurrence of the incident. - Review PSI registers to assess data quality (e.g. incidents reported falls within the PSI definition, classifications done correctly, summary description of PSI and investigation outcome is clear and understandable). - Conduct at least quarterly meetings of which the minutes should be recorded.
+Ad hoc meeting can be scheduled as needed. - Submit quarterly statistical reports to the national department. - Compile an annual report to identify trends and make recommendations to improve patient safety according to trends identified. - Disseminate lessons learned from PSI management. - Develop guidelines and protocols that encourage an environment in health facilities where incident notification and active management of incidents is fostered. - Implement provincial system-wide initiatives to prevent similar future incidents. - Identify training needs emerging from PSI management and conduct training for staff at health facilities. - Facilitate the transformation of knowledge obtained through the statistical analysis of PSIs into protocols, guidelines and standard operating procedures.